tocarevmax/DrumKick/README.md

 * User authentication and session management.

-* Richly seeded database with nearly 1,000 most-searched artists and accurate information on thousands of their upcoming concerts.
+* Richly seeded database with nearly 1,000 most sought-after artists and accurate information on thousands of their upcoming concerts.

+* Responsive cross-table search promptly re-rendering most accurate result on each key-stroke.

+* Track artists and see their upcoming local concerts served soonest-first in user dashboard.

+* Explore artists to track and their concerts on personalized detail show page.